How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 Step 3: Let it absorb, then buff

-Give the collar time to drink it in, then buff off any extra with a clean cloth so it does not feel slick.
+Give the collar time to absorb the conditioner, then buff off any extra with a clean cloth so the surface does not stay slick.

 Let the collar sit until it feels dry to the touch before it goes back on your dog.

-Normal walks Weekly When dirty Every so often if it feels dry
+Normal walks Weekly When dirty When the leather feels dry

-Mud, rain, creek days After the outing Same day if needed After it dries if it feels stiff
+Mud, rain, or creek days After the outing Same day if needed After it dries, if it feels stiff

 Mud and grit

-Let mud dry, brush it off, then wipe with a damp cloth.
-Save soap for what will not come off with water.
+Let mud dry first.
+Brush it off, then wipe with a damp cloth.
+Save soap for dirt that will not come off with water.

 Bad smells or mildew spots